LandSharkFive/XListOne/README.md

 ## Description:

 A segmented list is a linked list where each node contains a list of values.
-The segmented list is also called an Unrolled Linked List.
+A segmented list is also called an Unrolled Linked List.
 Segmented lists have better Caching performance and Memory Performance.
 Each node has a maximum size.
 The average size for a node is between 100 and 300 elements.

 ## Unit Tests